Rabbits

 Rabbits in cages and small hutches are known to start abnormal repetitive behaviour such as pawing at the corners of cages, biting the wire, over grooming, over eating, and playing with the water supply.
 This is due to boredom and lack of stimulation and if housed alone, loneliness.

-Leaving rabbits in a hutch outdoors will also make them susceptible to the Calici and Myxoma viruses.
+Pet rabbits are often left vulnerable to diseases which have been released to kill wild rabbits.
+The two most common of these are Calici and Myxoma viruses.
 Those viruses, if caught, will lead to severe pain and death.
 There is no vaccine against the myxoma virus, and the calici vaccine does not cover all strains.

 Rabbits are frightened easily from people and other animals.
-If under stress, or given the wrong food, they can commonly go into “gut Stasis”.
-This is a very common condition that occurs in particular in outdoor rabbits, as they are not supervised regularly.
+If under stress, or given the wrong food, they can commonly go into "gut stasis."
+This is a very common condition that occurs in particular in rabbits who are not supervised regularly and vulnerable to heat and threats.
+The most common cause of gut stasis is a lack of fibre in a rabbits diet, specifically a lack of hay.
+As rabbits are often advertised as a great 'starter pet' they are often cared for poorly, fed on pellets and vegetables that don't contain all the nutrients they need.
 Once the gut stops working, the rabbit will go into starvation and will die very soon unless there is veterinary intervention.

 Many people with rabbits in hutches allow them to escape, or simply dump them in the wild if they have no use for them anymore.
 Domestic rabbits are not wild rabbits and will not survive in the wild.